-But that’s slowly changing, because there are more ways to pay these days.
-Third-party platforms like Stripe and PayPal are on the rise due to their ease-of-use and widespread availability, while traditional debit and credit card transactions are actually down.
+However, that’s slowly changing because there are more ways to pay these days.
+Third-party platforms like Stripe and PayPal are on the rise due to their ease-of-use and widespread availability, while traditional debit and credit card transactions are down.

 What’s causing this change?

-For one thing, younger donors are playing a bigger role across the giving landscape.
+For starters, younger donors are playing a bigger role across the giving landscape.
 In fact, Generation Z is far more generous with their donations than any previous generation.

 For another, we’re a far more tech-savvy society than ever before, opting for payment methods that suit our lifestyles, needs, and preferences.

-Giving Tuesday – often used on social media with the hashtag #GivingTuesday – is a day of global generosity, where people and organizations are encouraged to affect their communities through philanthropy.
+Giving Tuesday, often used on social media with the hashtag #GivingTuesday, is a day of global generosity where people and organizations are encouraged to improve their communities through philanthropy.